Global Coherence in Quantum Discord as a Resource: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Science and Technology Council, the Ministry of Education (Higher Education Sprout Project NTU-113L104022-1), and the National Center for Theoretical Sciences of Taiwan.
-H.- Y. K. is supported by the Ministry of Science and Technology, Taiwan, (with grant number MOST 112-2112-M-003- 020-MY3), and Higher Education Sprout Project of National Taiwan Normal University (NTNU).
-H.-C.~Cheng is supported by the Young Scholar Fellowship (Einstein Program) of the National Science and Technology Council, Taiwan (R.O.C.) under Grants No.~NSTC 112-2636-E-002-009, No.~NSTC 113-2119-M-007-006, No.~NSTC 113-2119-M-001-006, No.~NSTC 113-2124-M-002-003, and No.~NSTC 113-2628-E-002-029 by the Yushan Young Scholar Program of the Ministry of Education, Taiwan (R.O.C.) under Grants No.~NTU-113V1904-5 and by the research project ``Pioneering Research in Forefront Quantum Computing, Learning and Engineering'' of National Taiwan University under Grant No. NTU-CC- 112L893405 and NTU-CC-113L891605.
-H.-C.~Cheng acknowledges the support from the “Center for Advanced Computing and Imaging in Biomedicine (NTU-113L900702 and NTU-114L900702)” through The Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE) in Taiwan.
-H.-S.G. acknowledges support from the National Science and Technology Council, Taiwan under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002 -021, and No. NSTC 114-2119-M-002-017-MY3, from the US Air Force Office of Scientific Research under Award Number FA2386-23-1-4052 and from the National Taiwan University under Grants No. NTU-CC114L895004 and No. NTU-CC-113L891604.
-H.-S.G. is also grateful for the support from the “Center for Advanced Computing and Imaging in Biomedicine (NTU-113L900702 and NTU-114L900702)” through The Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE), Taiwan, the support of Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP), and the support from the Physics Division, National Center for Theoretical Sciences, Taiwan.
+This work was supported by the National Science and Technology Council (NSTC), the Ministry of Education (MOE) through the Higher Education Sprout Project NTU-113L104022-1, and the National Center for Theoretical Sciences (NCTS) of Taiwan.
+H.- Y.~K. is supported by NSTC, under Grant No.~NSTC 112-2112-M-003- 020-MY3, and MOE through the Higher Education Sprout Project of National Taiwan Normal University (NTNU).
+H.-C.~Cheng is supported by the Young Scholar Fellowship (Einstein Program) of NSTC under Grants No.~NSTC 112-2636-E-002-009, No.~NSTC 113-2119-M-007-006, No.~NSTC 113-2119-M-001-006, No.~NSTC 113-2124-M-002-003, and No.~NSTC 113-2628-E-002-029 and by the Yushan Young Scholar Program of MOE under Grants No.~NTU-113V1904-5.
+H.-S.G. acknowledges support from NSTC under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002 -021, and No. NSTC 114-2119-M-002-017-MY3, from the US Air Force Office of Scientific Research under Award Number FA2386-23-1-4052 and the support of Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP), and the support from the Physics Division, NCTS.
+H.-S.G. and H.-C.~Cheng acknowledge support from the research project ``Pioneering Research in Forefront Quantum Computing, Learning and Engineering'' of National Taiwan University (NTU) under Grant No. NTU-CC- 113L891604 No.~NTU-CC-114L8950, and No.~NTU-CC-114L895004, as well as Grants No.~NTU-CC-113L891605 and No.~NTU-CC-114L895005, respectively.
+H.-S.G. and H.-C.~Cheng also acknowledge the support from the “Center for Advanced Computing and Imaging in Biomedicine (NTU-113L900702 and NTU-114L900702)” through the Featured Areas Research Center Program within the framework of the MOE Higher Education Sprout Project.